Southern Mountain Music

 About the Book

-This work represents a lifetime of research by Wayne Erbsen, professor of old-time and bluegrass music at the University of North Carolina at Asheville.
-Over years of research, he managed to interview many of the important pioneers of Appalachian music.
-In many cases, he was the first and often the only scholar to ever collect their stories.
-For this alone, this history will remain an indispensable resource for generations to come.
+This work represents a lifetime of research by Wayne Erbsen, professor of old-time and bluegrass music at the University of North Carolina at Asheville, who interviewed many legendary figures in Appalachian music.
+Often the first and only scholar to ever collect their stories, he provides in this book an indispensable history of bluegrass and old-time music in Appalachia for generations to come.

-The first part of the book is devoted to stories of many of the pioneers of old-time and bluegrass music.
-Following that are chapters on brother duets from the 1930s, legendary banjo pickers and fiddle players, plus tales of 19th century songwriters whose songs still populate bluegrass music.
-Also covered are such wide-ranging whimsical topics as cowboys in bluegrass music, Charlie Cline’s powerful snoring, a near-encounter with Bigfoot, and Hoss Cartwright’s hat.
+The book begins with stories featuring many pioneers of old-time and bluegrass music.
+Next are chapters on brother duets from the 1930s, legendary banjo pickers and fiddle players, plus tales of 19th-century songwriters whose songs still populate bluegrass music.
+Also covered are wide-ranging and whimsical topics such as the Ghost of Scotty Stoneman, cowboys in bluegrass music, Charlie Cline’s powerful snoring, a near-encounter with Bigfoot, and Hoss Cartwright’s hat.

 About the Author(s)